-Another useful addition to the K55 are the 6 programmable macro keys on the left side – a real bonus in a keyboard of this price range, and super helpful not just for gamers but for other tasks too such as editing photos or video content.
+Another useful addition to the K55 is the 6 programmable macro keys on the left side – a real bonus in a keyboard of this price range, and super helpful not just for gamers but for other tasks too such as editing photos or video content.

 The thin look of the K55 is mirrored in its weight.
 It is very light, so if you like a sturdier keyboard that can sustain a particularly heavy hammering, this may not be for you.

-The K55 works as a plug in and play keyboard – you don’t need the software in order to use the main features of the keyboard, with lighting and macros controlled by their own dedicated buttons and key combinations.
+The K55 works as a plugin and play keyboard – you don’t need the software to use the main features of the keyboard, with lighting and macros controlled by their own dedicated buttons and key combinations.

 iCue can be used to adjust lighting color schemes and brightness, as well as recording macros for your macro keys.
 All this can be done, of course, via the keyboard itself, but iCue makes it that bit easier.

 For an RGB keyboard of this price, Corsair’s K55 has a lot going for it.
-The build quality is good, with a simple but effective design in two-tone black plastic.
+The build quality is good, with simple but effective design in two-tone black plastic.

 The lighting is eye-catching and has a nice level of customization options for this price range.
 That said, features such as the wrist rest, macro buttons and media playback buttons mean there is more to the K55 than just jazzy lighting.

 Plus, it’s not mechanical, but it is quiet – if that’s what you like – with smooth with consistent keys.
 For those on a budget or just getting into PC gaming, the K55 would be a great purchase.